-COXSACKIE, N.Y. — Design plans are underway for the new Greene County Jail.
+COXSACKIE, N.Y. — Greene County Jail is underway with design plans for the new jail.
 The new facility will eventually be constructed in Coxsackie, a move from the original Catskill, N.Y., location of the current jail.

 With the new Greene County Jail currently in the design and development phase, construction is expected to start in mid-2018.
 With a projected two-year construction schedule, the new facility is expected to be completed in 2020.

 The new 80,000-square-foot facility has a budget of $35 million, with SMRT Architects serving as the architect on the project out of its Latham, N.Y., office.
 The Pike Company out of Rochester, N.Y., will serve as the construction manager for the project.

 Greene County currently has what is reported to be the oldest county jail in the state of New York, according to Arthur Thompson, principal architect at SMRT.
 The new facility will serve to replace the long outdated 19th century jail.
 The new Greene County Jail will have 98 beds — not including any future double bunking allowed by the New York State Commission of Corrections (SCOC), according to Thompson — an improvement from the 40 existing beds at the current jail.

 Some unique and interesting aspects of the new facility are based around the housing area, “which is really the most important part of any jail,” according to Graham Vickers, AIA, associate principal architect at SMRT.
 The housing area is broken into four separate pods, with cells organized around central day rooms.
 The pods are broken up into two male pods, one female pod and one “flex pod,” which includes special populations and reception housing.

 “Part of the challenge in these smaller facilities is that there are requirements for keeping inmates separate, while also needing to make sure direct supervision is possible,” said Vickers.
 “With four housing units, we needed to break those housing units into sub-pods in order to achieve this.”